Close Menu

 Step 3: Get the Right People Involved

 We see the best results when IT and Finance come together to tackle SaaS Management.
-This results in three functional roles that make the partnership possible.
+Evangelizing SaaS Management across the business helps remove organizational silos and strengthens ongoing commitment to your program.

 • CIO: Shapes the overall technology strategy, ensuring that SaaS Management aligns with the organization’s IT goals and objectives.